Emanuel Ungaro: The House of Emanuel Ungaro

 French actress Anouk Aimée was a longtime friend and inspiration to Ungaro, who spoke of her as a personal muse and featured her in advertising campaigns during the 1980s.

 Ungaro launched his first menswear collection, Ungaro Uomo, in 1973, and his first perfume, Diva, 10 years later in 1983.
 Ungaro was a participant in The Battle of Versailles Fashion Show held on 28 November 1973.
 Later followed the perfumes Senso (1987), Ungaro (1991) and Emanuel Ungaro For Men (1991).

-By 1989, Ungaro was producing two haute couture collections a year, two women's ready-to-wear (labelled "Parallèle", begun in 1971), as well as lower-priced labels "Ter" (1988 to 1991) and "Solo Donna".
+By 1989, Ungaro was producing two haute couture collections a year, two women's ready-to-wear (labelled "Parallèle", begun in 1971), as well as lower-priced diffusion lines "Ter" (1988 to 1991) and "Solo Donna".
 That year a scholarship was funded in his name at the School of the Art Institute of Chicago, endowed by Marshall Field's in recognition of his legacy as a designer.

 Menswear lines included "Classics by Ungaro" and "Ungaro pour l'Homme Paris".
 Lines not designed by Ungaro himself included "Emanuel by Emanuel Ungaro", a women's line introduced specifically for the US market in 1991, "Emanuel Petite" in 1994, and "Ungaro Woman", a plus-size line added in 1996.

 In 1996, he formed a partnership with Salvatore Ferragamo.
 In Ungaro's obituary, The Guardian notes that his 30 years without outside investment ending in 1996 made him "the last independent in Paris": Lack of funding shaped his own business.
 In 1968, he added ready-to-wear, sold at first from his salon on the Avenue Montaigne, then distributed in the US and Japan, for a reliable revenue stream to help support his couture without pursuing the licensing deals that had become standard for couturiers.
 He profited only from what his house directly made, not from selling the name to producers whose output quality he could not control.In 1997, Ungaro, Ferragamo and Bulgari created a new company: Emanuel Ungaro Parfums.
 The new perfumes to follow were Fleur de Diva (1997), Desnuda (2001) and Apparition (2004).